Data Source Overview

 When operating within the AWS environment, users will encounter an enhanced configuration option: the AWS Secrets Manager checkbox located adjacent to the username field.
 Enabling this option reveals an additional field for the Secret Name.
 Upon inputting the AWS Secret Name and subsequently clicking the Commit button, the system will automatically retrieve credentials such as the username and password from AWS Secrets Manager.

-For those utilizing a custom secret manager, it is imperative to adhere to the structure outlined in AWS RDS secret manager.
+For those utilizing a custom secrets manager, it is imperative to adhere to the structure outlined in AWS RDS secrets manager.
 For instance, the JSON format should resemble the following: {"username":"test","password":"test"}.

 Configuring Trigger Based Invalidation